geekinryxnn/Akan-/README.md

 The user enters their day and month of birth.

-The user selects their gender and then gets his Akan name .
+The user selects their gender and then gets his Akan name.

-Authour
+Author
-Ryan kiratu
+Ryan Kiratu

 Technologies Used

 .HTML

 .CSS

 .JavaScript